QVscribe for Jama

 A detailed Appendix of the Configuration settings used during the analysis.

 Configuration and User Settings

 Navigating your Configuration Window in QVscribe for Jama

 Accessing the Configuration

-Your QVscribe for Jama configuration can be accessed in the QVscribe Browser Extension located to the right of the address bar in Google Chrome.
+Your QVscribe for Jama configuration can be accessed in the QVscribe Browser Extension located to the right of the address bar in Google Chrome or Microsoft Edge.

 The QVscribe Browser Extension has 3 key sections.
 Configurations, User Settings, and Help Center.
 The default screen highlights the active configuration, the user currently signed into QVscribe, the version number of the extension, the status of the QVscribe analyzer as well as quick access to the QVscribe Help Center.